 Forty-nine units.

 That’s how many Viking Valhalla 100 Series cues our readers bought in 2025.
-The next closest cue on our list?
-Forty-three.
-The PureX Technology.
+The next closest, the PureX Technology, sold forty-three.

-I didn’t pick the Valhalla as our top seller.
-Our readers did.
-Thousands of people came to this site looking for pool cue recommendations, read what we had to say, clicked through to Amazon, and reached for the Valhalla 100 more than anything else.
-That data point is worth more than any spec sheet comparison I could write.
+That ranking came from our readers, not from me.
+People arrived here looking for cue recommendations, read what we had to say, clicked through to Amazon, and reached for the Valhalla 100 more often than anything else on the site.
+I’ll take that over any spec sheet comparison I could write.

 What you’re actually getting for ~$150

-The standout spec: Irish linen wrap, hard rock maple shaft, and a stainless steel joint.
-That’s a feature set that competes directly with McDermott Lucky cues and Players Traditional series at the same price.
-Viking packs legitimate construction into the Valhalla line — this isn’t a cue that plays like a compromise.
+Irish linen wrap.
+Hard rock maple shaft.
+Stainless steel joint.
+That spec sheet goes head to head with McDermott Lucky cues and the Players Traditional series at the same money.
+That’s the exact matchup we run in our under-$200 cue guide.
+Viking packs legitimate construction into the Valhalla line.
+The cue doesn’t play like a compromise.

-The Irish linen wrap breathes, absorbs sweat, and gives you a reliable grip that doesn’t get slippery during long sessions.
+Irish linen breathes and absorbs sweat, so your grip doesn’t turn slick an hour into a session.
 Budget cues under $70 typically use plastic or cheap nylon that feels like gripping a broom handle after twenty minutes of play.
 At $150, you get the real thing.

 The joint is stainless steel, 5/16 x 18.
 That matters for two reasons: it’s built to last, and if you ever want to upgrade just the shaft down the road, you have options.
 You’re not locked into a proprietary system.

 The factory tip on the Valhalla 100 is functional.
-It works.
-It holds chalk.
-But it’s not shaped or textured the way a good tip should be out of the box.
+It holds chalk fine, but it isn’t shaped or textured the way a good tip should be out of the box.

 Before your first game, do this: grab a piece of 220-grit sandpaper.
 Scuff the tip surface in a circular motion for about 30 seconds.
 If you have a tip tool (the little round file thing that costs about $8), use it to shape the tip into a nickel-radius dome.
 This takes two minutes and makes the cue play noticeably better.